Prevention of Substance Abuse Services

 For More Information, contact:

-Patty Gregory, Division Director, Regional Prevention Center 502.589.8600 ext 1283.
+Patty Gregory, Division Director, Regional Prevention Center 502-589-8600 ext 1283.

-A Healthy Journey for Two discusses how tobacco, alcohol, and other drugs affect unborn children during pregnancy and breast-feeding.
+Promotes prevention of substance abuse by discussing how tobacco, alcohol, and other drugs affect unborn children during pregnancy and breast-feeding.
 Click Here for Current Classes

-Early Intervention Program/Zero Tolerance is for adolescents and young adults who are experiencing problems with alcohol or drug use.
+The program is for adolescents and young adults who are experiencing problems with alcohol or drug use.

-Guiding Good Choices is a multimedia skills training program taught by certified prevention specialists for parents of children grades 4-8.
+Guiding good choices is a multimedia skills training program taught by certified prevention specialists for parents of children grades 4-8.

-Mental Health First Aid is a public education program designed to improve participants’ knowledge, attitudes and perceptions about mental health and how to respond to individuals who are experiencing a mental health crisis.
+A public education program designed to improve participants’ knowledge, attitudes and perceptions about mental health and how to respond to individuals who are experiencing a mental health crisis.
 Program available for Youth and Adults.

-Staying Connected with Your Teen shows parents of teens practical ways to set family standards and take an active interest in their children.
+Shows parents of teens practical ways to set family standards and take an active interest in their children.